citusdata/postgresql-topn/README.md

 ###### `topn.number_of_counters`
 Sets the number of counters to be tracked in a `JSONB`.
 If at some point, the current number of counters exceed `topn.number_of_counters` * 3, the list is pruned.
 The default value is 1000 for `topn.number_of_counters`.
 When you increase this setting, `TopN` uses more space and provides more accurate estimates.

+# Compatibility
+`TopN` is compatible with PostgreSQL 9.5, 9.6, and 10 releases. `TopN` is also compatible with all supported Citus releases, including Citus 6.x and 7.x.
+If you need to run `TopN` on a different version of PostgreSQL or Citus, please open an issue.
+Opening a pull request (PR) is also highly appreciated.

 # Attributions
 `TopN` is develeloped and maintained by the Citus Data team.
 Citus Data's flagship product, [Citus](https://github.com/citusdata/citus), is an open source extension that distributes Postgres across many machines.